 - ANS 119 or Invertebrate Aquaculture 4 units

 - WFCB 111 Biology and Conservation of Wild Animals 3 units

 Students whose undergraduate preparation has been in a language other than English must submit scores on the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service (ETS).
 A minimum score of 80 on the computer version is required for admission.

 Complete and submit the Online Application for Graduate Admission.

 The application fee of $105 for Domestic students, or $125 for International Students, must be paid before an application will be evaluated.
-The fee may be paid by credit card or e-check.
+The fee may be paid by credit card.
 (The application fee must be paid for each application submitted.)